TUITION AND FEES

 Work Study.
 Work study is a student employment program that pays students to work in a variety of positions on campus.
 Students can use their work study earnings to help pay for tuition, fees, housing, and other expenses.
 Two types of work study are available: institutionally-funded and federally-funded.
 Enrolled students can find open workstudy positions on campus on the Quick Links menu in Aggie Access.

-Cameron University is certified by the Oklahoma State Accrediting Agency to the Veterans Administration (VA) as an approved training institution for certain veterans, eligible dependents or survivors, and active service members who qualify for federally enacted education benefits administered by the VA.
+Cameron University is certified by the Oklahoma Department of Veterans Affairs State Approving Agency (ODVA SAA) as an approved training institution for certain veterans, eligible dependents or survivors, and active service members who qualify for federally enacted education benefits administered by the VA.
+Cameron University is compliant with Public Law 115-407 (the Veterans Benefits and Transition Act of 2018).

 Cameron University's Veterans Affairs Office (VAO) is an excellent source of information regarding various programs offered through the VA.
 The application process for benefits, university admissions requirements, and required VA course certification can be addressed.
 A primary function of VAO is certification of student enrollment and attendance to the VA.
 Eligible students are encouraged to use VAO services regularly.